Andre601/mkdocs-materialx/docs/customization.md

 # Customization

-Project documentation is as diverse as the projects themselves and Material for MkDocs is a great starting point for making it look beautiful.
+Project documentation is as diverse as the projects themselves and MaterialX for MkDocs is a great starting point for making it look beautiful.
 However, as you write your documentation, you may reach a point where small adjustments are necessary to preserve your brand's style.